What is the difference between unoaked & oaked Chardonnay ?

 Brief Tasting Note:

-Generous flavours of nectarine, peaches, wild honeycomb, mixed nuts, and dried spices from its time in French oak.
-Natural fruit acidity resulting in an elegant, well balanced wine with a creamy layer, leading to a rounded lingering dry finish.
+Generous broad flavours of nectarine, peaches, honeycomb, mixed nuts, and dried spices from time in French oak.
+Natural fruit acidity resulting in an elegant, balanced wine with a creamy layer, leading to a lingering dry finish.

-A broader, richer, fuller-style Chardonnay which has had time in oak or barrel fermented and with age - can pair well with: grilled or roast chicken, turkey, pork-n-crackling, pasta with a cream sauce, even a seafood chowder…to name just a few - enjoy and share the journey.
+A broader, richer, fuller-style Chardonnay which has had time in oak or barrel fermented and with age - can pair well with: bbq or roast chicken, turkey, pork-n-crackling, pasta with a cream sauce, even a seafood chowder…to name just a few dishes - enjoy and share the journey.